How to maintain good mental health during winter? – Telemundo New York (47)

 Finally, always remember what our motivation is.

 “Above all, having a why, why am I doing this?
-When my objective is clear and significant, I commit to myself, I am true to myself, but when my objective is not so clear or important at that moment, we leave it.
+When my goal is clear and significant, I commit to myself, I am true to myself, but when my goal is not so clear or important at that time, we leave it.
 When we find the motivation, we maintain the discipline.”

 “When we find the motivation, we maintain the discipline.”